TWAM started its work in Malawi in 2022 with the first container of tools planned to be sent in early 2024.

 What we do

-Tools with a Mission will send its first 20 foot container packed with around 700 tool kits and sewing machines in 2023.
-It is hoped this will increase to two containers in 2024.
+Tools with a Mission will send its first 20-foot container packed with around 700 tool kits and sewing machines in 2024.
 We are currently identifying community groups, churches and projects we can support with tools.
-These groups will offer skills training and tools to some of the most vulnerable people in Malawi along with hundreds of unemployed young people and school dropouts.
+These groups will offer skills training and tools to some of the most vulnerable people in Malawi, along with hundreds of unemployed young people and school dropouts.

 The difference we make